 Mediterranean Women’s Fund

 Created in 2008, the Mediterranean Women’s Fund is a grant-making foundation that funds grassroots women’s organizations in countries of the Mediterranean basin to make a concrete and ambitious contribution to improve the status of women.
-In France, the Mediterranean Women’s Fund supports organizations focusing on responding to the specific needs of young women and activists to fight online and in-person abuse in France and in Italy.
+In particular, it supports organizations focusing on responding to the specific needs of young women and activists to fight online and in-person abuse in France and in Italy.